Microsoft pulls back Copilot AI from Windows 11 apps after users revolt over bloatware

 2

 .
-Whether Microsoft's carefully worded promise of being "more intentional" about AI integration will satisfy disenfranchised users remains to be seen, especially as the company continues addressing issues like a widespread bug that caused major Microsoft account sign-in problems over the weekend following a flawed update
+The company continues dealing with immediate issues, including a widespread bug that caused major Microsoft account sign-in problems over the weekend following a flawed update rollout

 2